 - Holly Willoughby

 Remember, you can do anything at all if you put your mind to it!
 Don’t let a learning difficulty hold you back.
 Focus on your strengths, not your weaknesses and believe in yourself!
+Click here for a detailed list focusing on the strengths of dyslexia.

 It does not matter how slowly you go as long as you do not stop